rooklift/disorderBook/README.md

 ## WebSockets

 Thanks to the [SimpleWebSocketServer](https://github.com/dpallot/simple-websocket-server) library, we now have WebSockets.
 They cause a bit of a performance hit and are disabled by default; enable with the `--websockets` command line option.
+Connect in via &nbsp; **ws://127.0.0.1:8001/ob/api/ws/** &nbsp; and note we use ws, not wss.

 ## Features